 Diana Bradley, M.Ed., has been a certified teacher of the Alexander Technique since 1979.
 She completed a 13-year apprenticeship with Marjorie Barstow and had the opportunity to travel and teach with Marj in Australia and New Zealand.
 Diana was a modern dancer for 10 years and has 16 years of training in Aikido holding a third-degree black belt.
 She was on the faculty of the Baltimore School for the Arts for 11 years where she worked exclusively with theater students.
-She recently completed a 2-year program in Gestalt Therapy.
-Currently, Diana teaches groups and individuals in the greater Washington, D.C. area. e-mail.|
+Diana continues to work with actors at the Studio Acting Conservatory where she has been a faculty member for over 15 years.
+She is in the process of replacing her garage with a teaching studio!
+With luck, she hopes to open her new Takoma Park studio in late 2021.
+Currently, Diana teaches groups and individuals in the greater Washington, D.C. area.

 Marilou Chacey found lifelong change flowed from F. M. Alexander's discoveries.
 She has shared these changes with students for over thirty years.
 Introduced to Marj Barstow's teaching in 1974 at Ohio State University, Marilou was inspired to move to Lincoln, Nebraska, and develop her skills as an Alexander teacher.
 Having an academic and professional background in dance/movement education and mental health, she is attuned to both kinesics and human understanding.
-Now teaching in Thousand Oaks, California, Marilou approaches change through the use of delicate self-discipline. e-mail|
+Now teaching in Thousand Oaks, California, Marilou approaches change through the use of intention and delicacy.